 6.1.4.2.3 Preparation time

-TCHO_execution is the UE execution preparation time for conditional handover, and starts after UE realizes the condition of CHO is met and identity of the target cell is determined.
+TCHO_execution is the UE execution preparation time for conditional handover, and starts after UE realizes the condition of CHO is fulfilled and identity of the target cell is determined.
 TCHO_execution can be up to 10ms.

 6.1.4.2.4 Interruption time